Let me tell you a story…

 I initially researched to see if I could find somewhere I could direct people to and was surprised that I couldn’t find a blog that gave a personal perspective – there are blogs for everything, right??
 With hindsight, I shouldn’t have been surprised, knowing the condition as I do!
 So, I took a deep breath – felt the fear of people’s judgements – and created something that I hoped would help! …And then got discouraged as I didn’t think that I was managing to do that.

 My aim remains the same with this resurrected site; I want to provide a first-person view and some support to fellow sufferers of Seasonal Affective Disorder (SAD) and Winter Blues/Winter Depression and I want to help everyone understand the important role that light plays in our health.
-With one in five people in the UK (some say one in three) experiencing symptoms of Winter Blues and SAD for up to half the year, I firmly believe we need to be more aware.
+With nearly a third of people in the UK experiencing symptoms of Winter Blues and SAD for up to half the year, I firmly believe we need to be more aware.

 I’m not an “expert” on SAD and Winter Blues – I’m not a medical professional or an academic researcher.
 But I do know what it’s like to live with, though everyone’s individual experience varies.
 Read more of my story.